 2. Organizational complexity and overhead

-You need a clear separation of responsibilities and detailed specifications as to what the interaction between microservices will be, and how they will be managed long-term and by whom.
+You need a clear separation of responsibilities and detailed specifications as to what the interactions between microservices will be, and how they will be managed long-term and by whom.
 Unchecked, you lose operational leverage and benefits of shared standards, patterns, and knowledge across teams.

 3. Coordination complexity